atharva-18/GSoC2021/README.md

 I primarily work with autonomous robotics and self-driving software.
 I have been a part of the Formula Student team of my institute where we are building a self-developed autonomous race car.
 Through the team, I gained hands-on experience in robot navigation and perception and motivated me to further explore ROS and Gazebo.
 I have also worked at a startup to develop and deploy autonomous navigation software for use in warehouse environments.

-During my time at Open Robotics, I had the opportunity to directly work on features that were being used by users in the robotics industry and academia.
+During my time at Open Robotics, I had the opportunity to directly work on features that were being used by people in the robotics industry and academia.

 Thank you for reading.